Lochinver

-Lochinver (Loch an Inbhir in Gaelic) is a village that is located at the head of the sea loch Loch Inver, on the coast in the Assynt district of Sutherland, Highland, Scotland.
-A few miles northeast is Loch Assynt which is the source of the River Inver which flows into Loch Inver at the village.
-There are 200 or so lochans in the area which makes the place very popular with anglers.
+Lochinver (Loch an Inbhir in Gaelic) is a village at the head of the sea loch Loch Inver, on the coast in the Assynt district of Sutherland, Highland, Scotland.
+A few miles north-east is Loch Assynt which is the source of the River Inver which flows into Loch Inver at the village.
+There are 200 or so lochans in the area, popular with anglers.
 Lochinver is dominated by the "sugar loaf" shape of Caisteal Liath, the summit peak of nearby Suilven.

-Fishing port
+Geography

-Lochinver is an important fishing port in Scotland; frequented by European fishermen primarily from Spain and France.
-Lochinver underwent a major renewal project in the 1990s where the harbour area was rebuilt and a new and much improved loading area was created.
+Lochinver, as a fishing port, is frequented by European fishermen primarily from Spain and France.
+The port underwent a major renewal project in the 1990s when the harbour area was rebuilt and a new and improved loading area was created.
 This new development involved blasting an area of several hectares out of the surrounding rock.
-At present the area is mostly undeveloped, with the exception of a new Sports Centre.

 In 2020, Lochinver was the fourth largest whitefish (demersal) port, with over £14 million of fish and shellfish passing through the port (of which £1.6 million was landed by Scottish vessels).

-The back of Lochinver is a beautiful part of Assynt with local tourism and nature areas being developed in conjunction with small-scale forestry activities.
+The village, part of Assynt, attracts local tourism, with nature areas being developed in conjunction with small-scale forestry activities.
 Birdlife in Lochinver includes the curlew, oystercatcher and hooded crow.

-Local villages

-Other local villages include Inverkirkaig, accessed by the road leading up the River Culag, and on the coastal road north: Achmelvich, Clachtoll, Clashmore, Stoer, Clashnessie, Drumbeg and Culkein Drumbeg.
+Nearby villages include Inverkirkaig, accessed by the road leading up the River Culag, and on the coastal road north: Achmelvich, Clachtoll, Clashmore, Stoer, Clashnessie, Drumbeg and Culkein Drumbeg.

+The White Shore

+The White Shore is named after its gneiss and quartzite pebbles.
+It is a one mile walk from one of two access points: one from the peir, the other at the head of Loch Culag locally known as the School Loch.
+The stone beach is surrounded by the Culag Woods which is managed by the Culag Community Woodland Trust (CCWT).

+The Culag Woods

+Overlooking Lochinver, a 40-hectare (99 acres) woodland is a blend of forested and coastal views backed by Suilven peak.
+In 1847, George Cranwell, the second duke and twentieth earl of Sutherland, established the paths and planted the trees that became known as the Culag woods.
+Since 1995, the Culag Community Woodland Trust has overseen the wood under a fifty-year lease from Assynt Estates and Highland Council, and owns the Little Assynt Estate which it acquired in 2000.
+In 2003, the Trust purchased an office for administration and outreach to locals, visitors, and partner organisations.

+Education

+Lochinver has a primary school situated on the banks of Loch Culag.
+It serves the village of Lochinver, and the outlying areas of Achmelvich to the north, Inverkirkaig to the south and Elphin to the east.
+The school is housed in the old village school which has been extended over the years.
+For secondary age pupils, a daily bus service is provided to village of Ullapool, 34 miles south.

+Religion

+Lochinver has three churches, The Church of Scotland, The Free Church and The Free Presbyterian Church.
+The Free Presbyterian Church no longer has services on a Sunday; local people attend at Ullapool.